fitzy1321/dotfiles/README.md

 You must switch branch for your respective OS.

-`main` is for Linux systems, mainly Pop!_OS/Ubuntu/ anything with apt.
+`main` is for Linux and MacOS, mainly Pop!_OS/Ubuntu/ anything with apt or homebrew.

-`mac` is for macOS systems, currently working to make it compatiable with m1 macs too.

-and

 `windows` is for windows.